act-rules/act-rules.github.io/_rules/text-contrast-widget-nqzcj8.md

 - This rule considers that `:hover` and especially `:active` are transient states and therefore a poor color contrast during the short time when they are matched is not causing any issue.
 Therefore, the rule does not check widgets in these state.
 If these states still require a high contrast ratio, it is possible to pass still rule while still failing [Success criterion 1.4.3: Contrast (Minimum)][sc143] and [Success criterion 1.4.6: Contrast (Enhanced)][sc146].

 - This rule only checks the various appearances of widgets that correspond to the [widget pseudo-classes][].
 Scripting can result in changes of appearance after interaction that are not reflected that way.
 For example, a `onclick` function could change the CSS classes on an element and thus result in changing the text colors.
 This rule does not check these and thus can pass while still failing [Success criterion 1.4.3: Contrast (Minimum)][sc143] and [Success criterion 1.4.6: Contrast (Enhanced)][sc146].
-Such interactions must be tested separatly.
+Such interactions must be tested separately.

 ## Accessibility Support